-The contestant registration and briefing is at 7:30PM on Friday night at Metz Middle School, 9950 Wellington Road, Manassas, VA 20110.
+The contestant registration and briefing are at 7:30PM on Friday evening at Metz Middle School, 9950 Wellington Road, Manassas, VA 20110.
 Metz Middle School is located 6 miles from the hotels.
 The roads will be busy, so plan your trip accordingly.
 You should plan to arrive no earlier than 6:15 PM and no later than 7:00 PM in order to pick up your registration materials before the briefing.
-Rocket motor orders that were made in advance to Performance Hobbies and rockets and/or motors shipped ahead to Aurora Flight Sciences will be available for pickup during this event, beginning at 6:00 PM and will also be available on-site on Saturday morning.
+Rocket motor orders that were made in advance to Performance Hobbies and rockets and/or motors shipped ahead to Aurora Flight Sciences will be available for pickup during this event, beginning at 6:00 PM and will also be available onsite on Saturday morning at the NAR information tent.

-We will announce the decision at the Friday contestant briefing if the weather forecast for Saturday is so unfavorable (heavy rain or wind above 20 miles per hour) that the fly-off must be postponed to Sunday.
-This has not happened in the previous sixteen years, so keep your fingers crossed!
-We will also do a coin toss to determine if the flight challenge target for second-round flights on Saturday will be 25 feet higher or 25 feet lower than 856 feet.
+We will announce the decision at the Friday contestant briefing if the weather forecast for Saturday is so unfavorable (heavy rain or wind above 20 miles per hour all day) that the fly-off must be postponed to Sunday.
+This has not happened in the previous nineteen years, so keep your fingers crossed!
+We will also do a coin toss to determine if the flight challenge target for second-round flights on Saturday will be 25 feet higher or 25 feet lower than 850 feet.